María Esther Vázquez: Biography

 She was born in Buenos Aires in 1937 into a family of Galician descent.
 Her father was born in Cambados, and her mother in Vilanova de Arousa.
 At 16, she entered the Universidad de Buenos Aires to study literature.
 In 1957, while working at the National Library, she met the library's director, Jorge Luis Borges.
 He introduced her to his fellow writers from Sur magazine.

 At the beginning of the '60s, she dated Borges, and in February 1964 they announced their marriage, although several months later they split up.
 They remained friends and wrote a couple of books together.
 Vázquez wrote a biography on Borges, ten years after his death, called Borges: Esplendor y derrota (Borges: Splendor and Defeat).

 Personal life

-She married poet and writer Horacio Armani in on 14 December 1965.
+She married poet and writer Horacio Armani on 14 December 1965.
 They were married for nearly 50 years before his death in 2013.

 She died in Buenos Aires in March 2017 of a cerebral hemorrhage.